Program 2025

 Lunch will be served upon arrival at Engelsbergs Ironworks.

-Session one: Medical and scientific aspects.
+Session one: Precision prevention – medical and scientific aspects

-Coffe Break
+Coffee Break

-Session 2: Health economic aspects and precision prevention in the clinic.
+Session two: Economic aspects and precision prevention

 Dinner and fireside chats